Burundian refugees face uncertain future after years in Rwanda | DW | 28.08.2020

 In response, President Ndayishimiye accused Rwanda of holding the Burundian nationals "hostage" for political and strategic reasons, and that his government would not deal with a "hypocritical state".
 Rwanda strongly rejected these claims.

 The two countries share a volatile history, with refugees consistently crossing the border to escape political and ethnic persecution.
-DW's Alex Ngarambe who was at the scene when the refugees were being ferried, described the action as a turning point for relations between Rwanda and Burundi.
+DW's Alex Ngarambe, who was at the scene when the refugees were being transported, described the action as a turning point for relations between Rwanda and Burundi.

 "They are trying all their best to see how they can normalize relations, especially after five years of mistrust between the two governments.
 It is in the best interest of Rwanda to see that they work well with the neighbors," Ngarambe said.